Find Grad Schools

 965 Yearly Graduations

 Rutgers University - New Brunswick comes in at #3 on our list of the most popular colleges offering doctor's degrees in health professions.
 Each year, around 50,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,180 per year.
-During the 2020-2021 academic year, 965 people received their doctor's degree in health professions from Rutgers New Brunswick.
-About 62% of this group were women, and 54% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,900 per year, while in-state graduate students, on average, pay $18,696 per year.
+During the most recent year for which we have data, 965 people received their doctor's degree in health professions from Rutgers New Brunswick.
+About 60% of this group were women, and 56% were students from an underrepresented racial-ethnic group.

 941 Yearly Graduations

 Lake Erie College of Osteopathic Medicine is the 4th most popular school in the nation for students seeking a doctor's degree in health professions.
 Roughly 4,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,640 per year, while in-state graduate students, on average, pay $14,211 per year.
-For the 2020-2021 academic year, 941 doctor's degrees were handed out to health professions majors at LECOM.
-Of these students, 47% were women and 39% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 941 people received their doctor's degree in health professions from LECOM.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 868 Yearly Graduations

 University of Illinois at Chicago comes in at #5 on our list of the most popular colleges offering doctor's degrees in health professions.
 Each year, around 33,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,253 per year, while in-state graduate students, on average, pay $13,927 per year.
-The health professions program at University of Illinois at Chicago awarded 868 doctor's degrees during the 2020-2021 school year.
-Around 47% of these students were from an underrepresented racial-ethnic group, and 62% were women.
+The average in-state tuition for full-time undergraduates is $12,396 per year, while in-state graduate students, on average, pay $14,181 per year.
+During the most recent year for which we have data, 868 people received their doctor's degree in health professions from UIC.
+About 61% of this group were women, and 45% were students from an underrepresented racial-ethnic group.

 #6